vinitshahdeo/github-stars-feed/README.md

 ## Acknowledgement

-I'm happy to be a part of the GitHub Stars Hall of Fame.
-From a (green) dot to a star, here’s how my journey uncoiled - [tiny.cc/GitHubStar](https://tiny.cc/GitHubStar).
-Check out my GitHub Star profile [here](https://stars.github.com/profiles/vinitshahdeo/).
+I'm happy to be a part of the GitHub Stars Hall of Fame. **From a (green) dot to a star, here’s how my journey uncoiled - [tiny.cc/GitHubStar](https://tiny.cc/GitHubStar)**.
+Check out my GitHub Star profile [here](https://stars.github.com/profiles/vinitshahdeo/). 🌟

 *PS: **Always grateful to GitHub!** 🖤*